Interface: Fides

 fides_string:string

 User's current consent string(s) combined into a single value.
-Currently, this is used by FidesJS to store IAB consent strings from various frameworks such as TCF, GPP, and Google's "Additional Consent" string.
+This is used by FidesJS to store IAB consent strings from various frameworks such as TCF, GPP, and Google's "Additional Consent" string.
+Additionally, we support passing a Notice Consent string, which is a base64 encoded string of the user's Notice Consent preferences.
+See FidesOptions.fides_string for more details.

 Example